wurstscript/WurstScript/README.markdown

 ### Import into IDE

 You can import the compiler project into any IDE that provides a gradle plugin, like IntelliJ IDEA or Eclipse.
-To run the Test Suite, execute `tests.wurstscript.tests.AllTests` as JUnit test.
+To run the Test Suite, execute `AllTests.xml` with TestNG.

 ### Updating the version number